nyjc-computing/j1-summary-project/README.md

 ## Members

-- Laurel
+- Member 1
-- Hardy
+- Member 2
-- Three
+- Member 3
-- Stooges
+- Member 4

 <Description of your project>